kellystyles/fungiflow/README.md

 ## Low-coverage genome assembly

 The original purpose of this workflow was to assemble low-coverage fungal Illumina sequence reads (~5×), but works better for higher coverage sequence reads (>15×).
 Generating sequencing data can be expensive, but you can get data on more strains if you sequence these strains to low coverage.
-This can be useful for identifying strains that contain features of interest, in this case BGCs.
+This can be useful for identifying strains that contain features of interest e.g., BGCs.

-> *[`cluster_search`](https://github.com/kellystyles/cluster_search) can identify discrete BGCs across fragmented genome assemblies using user-supplied pHMMs*.

 Strains of interest could then be sequenced with a higher coverage using additional short reads or MinION long reads, and a more complete draft assembly prepared.
-Below are examples of test runs using synthetic paired Illumina 150 bp short reads generated from 10 taxonomically diverse fungal strains of differing coverages.
+Below are examples of test runs using synthetic paired Illumina 150 bp short reads generated from 10 taxonomically diverse fungal strains at differing coverages.
-The tests showed that even short read coverage coverage as low as 10× can result in an assembly that is of similar size and content to the reference assembly.
+The tests showed that even short read coverage coverage as low as 10× can result in an assembly that is of similar size and BGC content to the reference assembly.

 <p align="center">